pybites/challenges/01/README.md

-## Challenge 01: find the word with the highest (Scrabble) value

-### Intro

-Welcome to [PyBites challenges](http://pybit.es/category/challenges) where we post a challenge every week on Monday and push a (refactored) solution on Friday.
-The goal is to learn / improve our Python coding skills.
-We are firm believers that you have to get your hands on the keyboard as soon as possible.
-Making mistakes, doing code reviews.
-Using github we encourage people to take the code challenges and to make pull requests so we can comment each others code and learn even more.

-### How does it work?

-You clone this repo, then every week you clone the branch of the exercise:

-	$ git pull origin ch<sequence>_exercise

-You branch off your solution branch:

-	$ git checkout -b ch01_exercise_<github_user>

-You run the tests I will include and when you have a working solution you can submit a pull request.
-Pythonic solutions will be mentioned in our Friday review.

-### This week's challenge
+## Challenge 01 - Word Values Part I

-#### Calculate the dictionary word that would have the most value in Scrabble
+### Calculate the (language) dictionary word that would have the most value in Scrabble

-Read in dictionary.txt (a copy of /usr/share/dict/words on my Mac) and calculate the word that has the most value in Scrabble based on LETTER_SCORES I will import for you in main script.
+Read in dictionary.txt (a copy of /usr/share/dict/words on my Mac) and calculate the word that has the most value in Scrabble based on LETTER_SCORES which is imported in wordvalue-template.py.

+Make sure you run the test_wordvalue.py to verify your methods are correct.

+It expects (imports) wordvalue.py so make sure you copy wordvalue-template.py to wordvalue.py

 Note that no PyPI modules need to be installed, just use stdlib for this.

-Run the test_wordvalue.py to verify your methods are correct.
-Use wordvalue.py where I put some stubs you should use (to make the tests pass).
+Bonus: something to think about: when calculating the max value can you use a fast builtin method?
+And even so could you improve the performance even further?

+Enjoy!

-### Feedback
+### About challenges

-We are still experimenting with how to best present the challenges and with github collaboration overall.
-We like the idea of having tests to verify the results, getting closer to TDD.
-Also Github pull requests make it easy to have the greater community participate, not just Julian and myself.

-Thanks for trying.
+Read [here](https://github.com/pybites/challenges) how PyBites challenges works.

+Please be patient as we are still learning how to best to present the challenges and collaborate on Github.

+We think working towards tests is a good approach.
+And providing stubs might be a good place to start.
+But if you have any other ideas or feedback please [let us know](https://github.com/pybites/challenges/issues).